rdjondo/py14/README.md

 [![Code Health](https://landscape.io/github/lukasmartinelli/py14/master/landscape.svg?style=flat)](https://landscape.io/github/lukasmartinelli/py14/master)
 [![Dependency Status](https://gemnasium.com/lukasmartinelli/py14.svg)](https://gemnasium.com/lukasmartinelli/py14)

-Try it out online: http://py14.lukasmartinelli.ch/
+Try it out online: http://py14.lukasmartinelli.ch/ [The website seems to be down]

-This is a little experiment that shows how far you can go with the C++ 14 `auto` return type and templates.
+This is a fork of a little experiment that shows how far you can go with the C++ 14 `auto` return type and templates.
+This for is based on Lukas Martinelli [https://github.com/lukasmartinelli/py14](py14)
 C++14 has such powerful type deduction that it is possible to transpile Python into C++ without worrying about the missing type annotations in python.
 Only a small subset of Python is working and you will encounter many bugs.
 The goal is to showcase the power of C++14 templates and not to create a fully functional transpiler.

+This fork aims at adding the latest C++ capabilities to

 ## Example